artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 * Changes from GitHub/GitLab/BitBucket
 * Interacting with Danger

 By making per-project rules with these APIs, you can cover most rote tasks involved in code review.
-To make it easy for anyone to run Danger in on every pull request Danger was made to run during continuous integration.
+To make it easy for anyone to run Danger on every pull request, Danger was made to run during continuous integration.

 ## OK, so "2 versions of Danger"?